ucb-dataj/2018/md/week7.md

 <!-- if we have time, I can introduce the core concept of SQL. -->
 [Source](https://github.com/amandabee/workshops/tree/master/2018/sqlbingo)

+## Intro to Postico

+* Pull up the BINGO source, download the three CSVs and use

+`COPY courses from '/path/to/courses.csv' DELIMITER ',' CSV HEADER;
+`COPY registration from '/path/to/registration.csv' DELIMITER ',' CSV HEADER;
+`COPY students from '/path/to/students.csv' DELIMITER ',' CSV HEADER;

 ## Next week (10 min)